List of nurses who died in World War I: Scottish nurses

 An estimated 150 British nurses were killed during World War 1.
 Of those killed 40 were Scottish.
 Four of the nurses were killed by enemy action including Agnes Murdoch Climie, a staff nurse who trained at the Glasgow Royal Infirmary.
 Miss Climie was a member of the Territorial Force Nursing Service and based at a general hospital in France while she was on the staff of the 4th Scottish General Hospital, Stobhill.
 Miss Climie was not on duty during the bombardment but returned to her ward and was killed while singing to a patient who was nervous.
 Miss Climie was killed instantly while in the same incident Sister Mabel Milne of Perth, who trained at Edinburgh Royal Infirmary and was attached to the 2nd Scottish General Hospital died a short time after being wounded.
-Two Voluntary Aid Detachments (VADs), Miss D Coles (2nd Scottish Hospital) and Miss E Thompson (1st Scottish Hospital) were also killed.
+Two Voluntary Aid Detachments (VADs), Miss Daisie Coles (2nd Scottish Hospital) and Miss E Thompson (1st Scottish Hospital) were also killed.

 Three Scottish nurses drowned while serving on hospital ships during WW1.
 A further 33 Scottish nurses died from diseases acquired while on military service.
 Two nurses were members of the regular Military Nursing Service and the others were members of the Queen Alexandra’s Imperial Military Nursing Service Reserve and the Territorial Force Nursing Service.

 In March 1915, four Scottish nurses died in Serbia of typhus.
 They were part of a group of Scottish women – nurses, doctors and volunteers – who had travelled to Serbia to establish Scottish Women's Hospitals for Foreign Service: